-- people related by blood, adoption, marriage or de facto relationships - · companies with mainly the same shareholders - a partner and a partnership - trusts and their association with trustees, beneficiaries and settlors.
+- · people related by blood, adoption, marriage or de facto relationships - companies with mainly the same shareholders - a partner and a partnership - trusts and their association with trustees, beneficiaries and settlors.

-The association rules are complex and it is important that you seek professional advice if you think there is any possibility of an association applying to you.
+The association rules are complex and it is important to seek professional advice if there is any possibility of an association applying to you.